85th Volunteer Training Regiment "Verona"

 The 85th Volunteer Training Regiment "Verona" (85° Reggimento Addestramento Volontari "Verona") is an active unit of the Italian Army based in Verona in Veneto.
-The regiment is named for the city of Verona and was part of the Italian Army's infantry arm until it became a training unit and was redesignated as a "multi-arms unit".
+The regiment is named for the city of Verona and was part of the Italian Army's infantry arm until it became a training unit and was redesignated as a "multi-arms unit" in 2004.

 The regiment was one of sixteen infantry regiments formed on 1 November 1884.
 During World War I the regiment fought on the Italian front and for a short time in Albania.
 Destroyed during the Battle of Caporetto in 1917 the regiment was reformed in June 1918 and sent to the Macedonian front.
 During World War II the regiment was assigned to the 60th Infantry Division "Sabratha", which was based in Italian Libya.
 In February 1941 the division and regiment were destroyed in the Battle of Beda Fomm.
 Both were reformed in September 1941 and participated in the Western Desert Campaign until both were once more destroyed in July 1942 in the First Battle of El Alamein.
 In 1975 the regiment was reformed as battalion sized mechanized unit.
 In 1991 the regiment was reformed as a training unit and has been active since then.

 History

 Formation

 On 1 November 1884 the 85th Infantry Regiment (Brigade "Verona") was formed in Tortona with companies ceded by the 13rd Infantry Regiment (Brigade "Pinerolo"), 27th Infantry Regiment (Brigade "Pavia"), 31st Infantry Regiment (Brigade "Siena"), 32nd Infantry Regiment (Brigade "Siena"), and 47th Infantry Regiment (Brigade "Ferrara").
-On the same day the 86th Infantry Regiment (Brigade "Verona") was formed in Novi Ligure with companies ceded by the sister regiments of the above listed regiments and by the 69th Infantry Regiment and 70th Infantry Regiment of the Brigade "Ancona".
+On the same day the 86th Infantry Regiment (Brigade "Verona") was formed in Novi Ligure with companies ceded by the 14th Infantry Regiment (Brigade "Pinerolo"), 28th Infantry Regiment (Brigade "Pavia"), 48th Infantry Regiment (Brigade "Ferrara"), and by the 69th Infantry Regiment and 70th Infantry Regiment of the Brigade "Ancona".
 Both regiments consisted of a staff and three battalions, with four companies per battalion.
 Together the two regiments formed the Brigade "Verona".

 In 1887 the regiment's 4th Company participated in the Italo-Ethiopian War of 1887–1889.
-In 1895-96 the regiment provided seven officers and 136 enlisted for units deployed to Italian Eritrea for the First Italo-Ethiopian War.
-In 1911-12 the regiment provided 16 officers and 1,420 enlisted to augment units fighting in the Italo-Turkish War.
+In 1895–96 the regiment provided seven officers and 136 enlisted for units deployed to Italian Eritrea for the First Italo-Ethiopian War.
+In December 1908, the regiment was deployed to the area of the Strait of Messina for the recovery efforts after the 1908 Messina earthquake.
+For its service the regiment was awarded a Silver Medal of Merit, which was affixed to the regiment's flag.
+In 1911–12 the regiment provided 16 officers and 1,420 enlisted to augment units fighting in the Italo-Turkish War.